Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 \subsection{Star Topology}

-FL was originally designed to train machine learning algorithms across multiple devices in different locations.
+The original use case of FL was to train machine learning algorithms across multiple devices in different locations.
 The key concept is to enable ML without centralizing or directly exchanging private user data.
 However, most FL implementations still require the presence of a centralized server.
-The most common network topology used in FL, including the original FL research works \cite{mcmahan2017communication}, adopted centralized aggregation and distribution architecture, also known as ``star topology''.
+The most common network topology used in FL, including the original FL work \cite{mcmahan2017communication}, adopted centralized aggregation and distribution architecture, also known as ``star topology''.
 As a result, the graph of the server-client architecture resembles a star.
-Numerous FL research and algorithms are based on the assumption of a star topology \cite{gupta2018distributed, vepakomma2018split, wang2020federated}.
+Numerous FL research and algorithms are based on the assumption of a star topology \cite{gupta2018distributed, vepakomma2018split, ni2022star}.
 While being the most straightforward approach, a star network topology suffers from issues like high communication costs, privacy leak concerns to the central server, and security concerns \cite{fereidooni2021safelearn}.
-Some studies posed solutions to address these issues \cite{wang2020federated}.
-However, the star-topology-based solutions are not always the optimal network topology design for every FL system.
-It is worth questioning if the star architecture is the network topology that best fits all certain scenarios.
-This section covers various FL systems with the star topology design.
+Some studies posed solutions to address these issues \cite{ni2022star}.
+However, the star-topology-based solutions are not always the optimal network topology design for all FL systems.
+It is worth questioning if the star architecture is the network topology that best fits all scenarios.

+There are a substantial amount of studies in FL using the default star network topology \cite{yu2017survey, liu2019survey, yang2019federated, kairouz2021advances, li2020federated, lim2020federated}.
+Most of those studies do not focus on the aspect of network topology or edge computing.
+In this section, we select various FL works that focus on optimizing the topology, communication cost, and edge computing while still using the traditional star topology structure.
+In Table \ref{table:highlights_star}, We highlight some of the works using star topology.

 A distributed learning method called splitNN was proposed \cite{gupta2018distributed, vepakomma2018split} to facilitate collaborations of health entities without sharing the raw health data.
 In a star topology, all subsequent nodes are connected to the master node.
 Data does not have to be shared directly with the master node.
 By using a single supercomputing resource, a star topology network can provide training with access to a significantly larger amount of data from multiple sources.
 Alice(s) represent data entities in the deep neural network, and Bob represents one supercomputing resource that corresponds to the role of nodes and a central server.
 While all the single data entities (Alices) are connected to the supercomputing resource (Bob), no raw data are shared between each other.
 Techniques will include encoding data into a different space and transmitting it to train a deep neural network.
 Experimental results were obtained on the MNIST, CIFAR-10, and ILSVRC (ImageNet) 2012 datasets and showed similar performance to other neural networks trained on a single machine.
 As compared with classic single-agent deep learning models, this technique significantly reduces client-side computational costs.
 Although federated learning was available at the time, the authors argued that there had been no proper non-vanilla settings with vertically partitioned data and without labeling, with distributed semi-supervised learning and distributed multi-task learning.